alimkhanakimzhan/ict-first-trimester-final/README.md

 # ict-first-trimester-final
-ict first trimester final project
+ICT First Trimester`s Final project

 GitHub Repository owned by Alimkhan Akimzhan and Arsen Abdullin from CS-2006 to provide an ICT Final Project.